hazzardweb/laravel-comments-docs/upgrade.md

 ## Upgrading To 2.0 From 1.2

 Since this is a major update only the database tables can be upgraded.
-This means you can keep your comments but you'll have to reinstall and update the usage of the comments.
+This means you can keep your comments but you'll have to reinstall and update the usage.

 Run: